RedisLabs/redislabs-docs/content/rs/security/access-control/manage-users.md

 In addition, the password:

-- Cannot contain the user ID or reverse of the user ID
+- Cannot contain the user ID or reverse of the user ID.
-- Cannot have more than three repeating characters
+- Cannot have more than three repeating characters.

 {{< note >}}
 The password complexity profile applies when a new user is added or an existing user changes their password.
 This profile does not apply to users authenticated through an external identity provider.